- what the heck is this site about?

 can I contribute to the site?

 There are various ways.
-You can post your messages
+You take part in the discussion

 for the DXing.info audio